NREL/reV/examples/aws_pcluster/README.rst

     #. ``wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh``
     #. ``sh Miniconda3-latest-Linux-x86_64.sh``

 #.
 Set up an HSDS service.
-At this time, it is recommended that you use local HSDS servers on your compute cluster.
+At this time, it is recommended that you use HSDS Local Servers on your compute cluster.
 See instructions below for details.
 #.
 Install reV

     #.
 You need to clone the reV repo to get this ``aws_pcluster`` example. reV example files do not ship with the pypi package.